Plenty, as actor Alan Alda and others—including a growing program here at Virginia Tech—have shown over the past decade.

 The increased interest from graduate students wanting to take the Communicating Science course, from faculty and graduate students requesting workshops, from the Preparing the Future Professoriate program in the Graduate School, from the College of Natural Resources Executive Master of Natural Resources program, and from others led us to see that a Center for Communicating Science at Virginia Tech could serve to expand and coordinate opportunities and resources on campus and beyond.
-With input from Karen DePauw in the Graduate School, Karen Roberto, director of the Institute for Society, Culture and Environment (ISCE), and many others, we wrote a White Paper describing our mission and goals, drew up a Center Charter, submitted it to the university, and received approval for launching the Center for Communicating Science: The Art of Connecting across Difference.
-Housed in the top floor of ISCE's old brick house on the hill near Hillcrest Hall, and administratively within ISCE as well, the center became an official university entity in the early fall of 2016.
+With input from Karen DePauw in the Graduate School, Karen Roberto, director of the Institute for Society, Culture and Environment (ISCE), and many others, we wrote a White Paper describing our mission and goals, drew up a Center Charter, submitted it to the university, and received approval for launching the Center for Communicating Science: The Art of Connecting Across Difference.
+Housed in the top floor of ISCE's old brick house on the hill near Hillcrest Hall, and administratively within ISCE as well, the center became an official university entity in the fall of 2016.

 Our "grand opening" the following spring was lots of fun!
 Graduate students gave 90-second research talks in the first annual Nutshell Games, NPR's Joe Palca shared his experiences as a science correspondent, and Virginia Tech President Tim Sands, Dean of the Graduate School Karen DePauw, and Director of ISCE Karen Roberto each offered their own 90 seconds of wisdom at our center opening events March 2, 2017.